 The CustomDestinations-ms File Format Explained

-Why CustomDestinations exist
+Why CustomDestinations exists at all

-AutomaticDestinations answers "what did the user touch recently?".
-Custom- Destinations answers "what does the application want to offer?".
-The developer calls BeginList, appends IObjectCollection instances via AppendCategory, AppendKnownCategory, or AddUserTasks, and finalizes with CommitList.
-The shell serializes the result to %AppData%\Microsoft\Windows\Recent\ CustomDestinations\<AppID>.customDestinations-ms.
+The Automatic file answers "what did the user touch recently?".
+The Custom file answers "what does the application want on its Jump List?".
+The split is by author, not by content.
+A developer who wants Chrome's "New Incognito Window" entry, or Word's "New Document" task, calls into ICustomDestinationList: BeginList, append IObjectCollection instances via AppendCategory, AppendKnownCategory or AddUserTasks, then CommitList.
+The shell serializes that to %AppData%\Microsoft\Windows\Recent\CustomDestinations\<AppID>.customDestinations-ms.

 On-disk structure

-• that many serialized LNK structures written back-to-back.
+- That many serialized LNK structures, written back-to-back.

 [ header: magic + version + category_count ]